 Does the size of your chosen safe make best use of the space it's occupying?
 Is the interior layout of the safe well-suited to your needs?
 In many cases there's room for improvement and this is where a custom safe is worth consideration.
 Brown Safe is one the only safe manufacturers in the world to offer fully customizable safes.
 Custom sizes, finishes, and interiors are available at a very reasonable price point.
 We can work with you and/or your interior designer, architect, and carpenter to ensure a quality safe that is built to your exact specifications.

 Have a look at just a few examples of our custom safes.

 Always bolt your safe down.
 While you may think there's no way anyone will manage to wrangle the safe out of your house when it takes specialized machines and muscle to perform the installation, never underestimate the resourcefulness of highly determined burglars.

 Concrete provides the most secure anchor, so it is the preferred surface for mounting your safe.
-Remember though, an inaccessible safe receives rare use... so if you have to place the safe in a location that's far out of the way in order to mount to concrete, reconsider.
+Remember though, an inaccessible safe receives rare use... so reconsider this if mounting the safe to concrete requires placing it far out of the way.

 Always mount using 1/2" concrete bolts or larger, and use more than one bolt.
 Four mounting bolts are ideal.
 When anchoring to a wood floor, whenever possible, anchor one or more bolts into a foundation support beam rather than just the plywood floor.

 When possible, avoid anchoring the safe near a foundation wall in a way that creates an 8" to 18" gap between the wall and safe.
-Gaps smaller than 8" are ok but with slightly larger gaps it is possible to leverage the safe away from the wall using a car jack, ripping the safe's base anchor bolts out from the flooring.
+Gaps smaller than 8" are okay.
+With larger gaps, it is possible to leverage the safe away from the wall using a car jack, ripping the safe's base anchor bolts out from the flooring.